MapsPeople/docs/src/ios/v3/guides/sso/index.md

 MapsIndoors follows a common OAuth2-based Single Sign-on flow that allows for multiple login services.
 As such, we recommend that you use a commonly used and well trusted SSO client library for your application.
 We created [this Single Sign-on sample](https://github.com/mapsindoors/mapsindoorsios/Single Sign-On) with the [OAuth2 client library from Open Id](https://github.com/openid/AppAuth-iOS).

 In order to utilize an OAuth2 login flow for your MapsIndoors project, you will need to provide some details to the OAuth2 client, like the _issuer url_, _client id_, _scopes_ and possibly a _preferred identity provider_ if there are more than one option.
-These details can be fetched using `MapsIndoors.fetchAuthenticationDetails()`
+These details can be fetched using `MapsIndoors.fetchAuthenticationDetails()`.

 ```swift
 MapsIndoors.fetchAuthenticationDetails { details, error in